Contractor’s Liens in Texas: What You Need to Know

 • Licensed Contractors: They should ensure that all contractors and suppliers are properly licensed and insured.

-• Accurate Description: Property owners must provide a clear and accurate description of the property in the construction contract to avoid any disputes.
+• Accurate Description: Owners must provide a clear and accurate description of the property in the construction contract to avoid any disputes.

 By understanding these rights and obligations, property owners can better manage their projects and avoid potential legal issues.